uber/cadence/docs/design/1533-host-specific-tasklist.md

 3. **state:** state of the session (Not Exported).
 It can take one of the three values below:

    1. **Open**: when the session is created and running
-   2. **Failed**: when worker is down and session can’t continue
+   2. **Failed**: when the worker is down and the session can’t continue
-   3. **Closed**: when user closes the session through the API call and session is successfully closed.
+   3. **Closed**: when the user closes the session through the API call and the session is successfully closed

-When user calls the CompleteSession() API, the state of the session will be changed to "Closed" in place, that’s why this API won’t return a new context variable.
+When a user calls the CompleteSession() API, the state of the session will be changed to "Closed" in place, which is why this API doesn’t return a new context variable.

-User has no way to set the state of a session to failed.
+A user has no way to set the state of a session to failed.
 The state of a session is "failed" only when the worker executing the session is down and the change from “open” to “failed” is done in the background.
 Also notice that it’s possible that the worker is down, but the session state is still “Open” (since it takes some time to detect the worker failure).
 In this case, when a user executes an activity, the activity will still be scheduled on the resource specific tasklist.
-However, since no one will poll from this task list, that activity will timeout and user will get an error.
+However, since no worker will poll from this task list, that activity will timeout and the user will get an error.

-Note that If user tries to call CreateSession() with a context which already has an open session, the call will return an error.
-Same thing happens if a call to CompleteSession() is made when there’s no open session.
-You can call it with a failed session though, but it won’t do anything.
-This allowed because the state transition to "failed" is done in the background, and user may not know the session has failed.
+Note that if a user tries to call CreateSession() with a context that already has an open session, the call will return an error.
+The same thing happens if a call to CompleteSession() is made when there’s no open session.
+You can call it with a failed session, but it won’t do anything.
+This is allowed because the state transition to "failed" is done in the background, and user may not know the session has failed.

 ### Workflow Worker